HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1408467789&format=interactive",
   sheets_gid="564520146",
   width=600,
-  height=486,
+  height=494,
   sql_file="top100_third_parties_by_number_of_websites.sql"
   )
 }}

-Google takes 8 of the top 15 most used third parties—including the top six spots!—and has no else comes close.
+Google takes 8 of the top 15 most-used third parties—including the top 6 spots!—and has no else comes close.
 Google is a market leader in Analytics, Fonts, Ads, Accounts, Tag Managers, and Video to name but a few.
-A staggering 62.69% of mobile websites use Google Analytics, and almost as many use Google Fonts, with Ads, Accounts and Tag Manager usage not far behind in the 42% - 49 % range.
+A staggering 62.7% of mobile websites use Google Analytics, and almost as many use Google Fonts, with Ads, Accounts and Tag Manager usage not far behind in the 42%-49% range.

-The first non-Google entity is Facebook with a comparatively low usage of 29.18%.
-This is followed by Cloudflare's CDN fronting popular libraries and other resources (despite being listed as amp.cloudflare.com it also includes the much larger cdnjs.cloudflare–this has been updated to show the more commonly used domain for next year).
+The first non-Google entity is Facebook, with comparatively low usage of 29.2%.
+This is followed by Cloudflare's CDN fronting popular libraries and other resources.
+Despite being listed as amp.cloudflare.com, it also includes the much larger cdnjs.cloudflare–this has been updated to show the more commonly used domain for next year.

 After this we're back to Google with YouTube, and Maps two spots later.
 The remaining spots are filled with CDNs for other popular libraries and tools.

 ## Performance impact of third parties

 Using third parties can have a noticeable impact on performance.
-That's not necessarily a consequence of them being a third party per se—the same functionality implemented by a site owner as a first-party resource would often cause similar performance issues—if not worse, given the expertise the third party should have on the particular field.
+That's not necessarily a consequence of them being a third party per se.
+The same functionality implemented by a site owner as a first-party resource can often be less performant, given the expertise the third party should have on the particular field.

 So performance isn't necessarily impacted by the fact that the resources are third-party, it's more of a matter of what those resources are doing.
 And most third-party usage depends on the third-party service, rather than just as a place to serve it from.